vippsas/vipps-developers/common-topics/timeouts.md

 ## Using a phone

-Both the deeplink URL, which causes the app-switch to Vipps, and the landing page displayed in browsers, are valid for 5 minutes.
+Both the landing page and the deeplink URL, which causes the app-switch to the Vipps or MobilePay app, are valid for 5 minutes.

-If the user does not act on the app-switch (such as not attempting to log in to Vipps) within 5 minutes, the payment will time out.
+If the user doesn't act on the app-switch (such as not attempting to log in) within 5 minutes, the payment will time out.

-After the app-switch to Vipps, the user has an additional 5 minutes to complete the payment in Vipps.
+After the app-switch, the user has an additional 5 minutes to complete the payment in Vipps MobilePay.

 This means that the user has a total of 10 minutes to complete the payment.